The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Spectral stacking

 which takes each extraction solid angle into account.
 The modeled source flux using the exposure and stacked \ac{arf} is scaled per $\deg^2$.
 Similarly, the stacked RMF is weighted by $\Omega_\mathrm{REG}\times t_\mathrm{ave}$, which is

-The blueshifted response files at the rest frame corresponding to each filament are then later stacked using FTOOLS \texttt{addarf} and \texttt{addrmf} to obtain one final stacked response file.
-These files are used in the modeling of the stacked spectrum described in the section below.
+The blueshifted response files at the rest frame corresponding to each filament are later stacked using FTOOLS \texttt{addarf} and \texttt{addrmf} to obtain one final stacked response file.
+These files are used to model the stacked spectrum described in the section below.

-One clear advantage of the spectral stacking method in the rest frame is the reduction of the effect on the instrumental and background features on the final net background-subtracted source spectrum as described in \citep{Bulbul2014}.
-The energies of the instrumental and celestial X-ray foreground/background features, which are frozen in the detector frame, are smoothed over the redshift range covered by the sample, therefore reducing their overall effect on the net spectrum.
-The spectral stacking method is particularly well suited for obtaining a spectrum of faint sources, such as cosmic filaments.
+One clear advantage of the spectral stacking method in the rest frame is reducing the effect on the instrumental and background features on the final net background-subtracted source spectrum as described in \citep{Bulbul2014}.
+The energies of the instrumental and celestial X-ray foreground and background features, frozen in the detector frame, are smoothed over the redshift range covered by the sample, reducing their overall effect on the net spectrum.
+The spectral stacking method is well suited for obtaining a spectrum of faint sources, such as cosmic filaments.